sjhaluck/International-Education-Data-Visualization/readme.md

 * The parent's effect starts early, before the child is born: Parental education has a  positive relationship with student academic success.
 Parents: Maximize your education to enhance your children's.
 * It continues into the professional world: Parental occupation is linked to gains in family social status, which is linked to higher academic performance.
 * Once the child arrives, start early: Preschool is a great investment in your child's future, regardless of future immigration that may bring new cultures and languages.
-* Hold on till the end: Students with children in the home enjoy a stronger relationship between family social status and academic benefit.
+* Hold on till the end: Students with a parent in the home enjoy a stronger relationship between family social status and academic benefit.
 * Looking to have an extreme impact?
 It may require a move: The quality of academic performance in some countries is considerably lower than social status would predict.
 This required calculating an additional variable, performance index, comparing how a country's average academic performance percentile compares to its average social status percentile.